-Medical insurance benefits for full-time staff is provided by the church through an independent broker.
-This plan covers medical, life and disability plans that are fully paid by Glenkirk.
-In addition, voluntary Medical for dependents, and Dental and insurance may be purchased by the employee through this plan.
+Medical insurance benefits for full-time staff are provided by the church through an independent broker.
+This plan covers medical, life and disability benefits that are fully paid by Glenkirk.
+In addition, voluntary medical benefits for dependents, and dental benefits and insurance may be purchased by the employee through this plan.